NO FEES UNLESS WE ARE SUCCESSFUL

 - Nursing home abuse: The elderly can become victims in nursing homes of negligent treatment, from overworked nurses and CNAs and facilities which fail to provide safe conditions.
 Nursing home malpractice can result in both emotional and physical injuries, including bedsores, malnutrition, dehydration and broken bones.

 If you have been injured and suspect a doctor or other healthcare professional committed a medical error, it is important to learn your rights as soon as possible.
 You may face a statute of limitation restricting how long you can file a claim seeking compensation.
 Contact an experienced Massachusetts medical malpractice lawyer at Bellotti Law Group, P.C. today at 617-225-2100.
-You can also use our contact form.
+Our firm covers a variety of personal injury cases, such a slips and falls, car accidents, defective products, etc. You can also use our contact form.
 We will respond promptly.